fgl27/device_motorola_quark/README.md

 # Device configuration for Moto MAXX (Quark)

-Copyright 2016 to 2018 - Felipe Leon Project
+Copyright 2015 to Today - Felipe Leon Project

-Copyright 2016 - The CyanogenMod Project
+Copyright 2015 to 2016 - The CyanogenMod Project

 Copyright 2017 - 2018 - The LineageOS   Project